How to Make AI Writing Sound Less Like AI

 You can tell within 30 seconds.

-The model trained on a lot of text.
-It learned what good business writing usually looks like.
+The model trained on an enormous amount of text.
+It learned what "good business writing" usually looks like.
 "Usually" is the issue.
 The median has no edge, no voice, no risk.

 When you type "write a blog post about onboarding," the model picks the safest path through its training data.
 Five paragraphs.
 Intro, three sections, conclusion.
-A bullet list every two hundred words.
+A bullet list every 200 words.
 Vocabulary tuned to sound polished.
 No specific human in mind.

 You did not tell the model whose voice to use.
 You got the average.